coq/coq/doc/sphinx/addendum/program.rst

    (the default), or if the system should infer which obligations can be declared opaque.

-The module :g:`Coq.Program.Tactics` defines the default tactic for solving obligations called :g:`program_simpl`.
-Importing :g:`Coq.Program.Program` also adds some useful notations, as documented in the file itself.
+The module :g:`Stdlib.Program.Tactics` defines the default tactic for solving obligations called :g:`program_simpl`.
+Importing :g:`Stdlib.Program.Program` also adds some useful notations, as documented in the file itself.

 .. _program-faq: